marckean/marcseparation/_docs/living_comparisons.md

 ---
-title: "Living Conditions"
+title: "Living Comparisons"
-permalink: /living_conditions/
+permalink: /living_comparisons/
 excerpt: "Instructions and suggestions for upgrading the theme."
 last_modified_at: 2021-06-23T08:15:34-04:00
 toc: true